redking/dzr-redux-workshop/src/exercises/exercise3.md

 ## Solution

-Switch to the branch `ex3-solution`.
+Switch to the branch `ex3-solution` on GitHub